Doncic, Mavs cruise past Cavs 110-90 to stay in 5th in West

 The Mavericks clinched the Southwest Division title, which would give them the fifth seed in a three-way tie with the Lakers and Blazers.

-“I think it’s something that’s always worthwhile,” coach Rick Carlisle said.
+“I think it’s something that’s always worthwhile,” said coach Rick Carlisle, who passed Cotton Fitzsimmons for 15th on the career list with his 833rd victory.
 “It shows that you’re one of the better teams.
 It’s big and we’ll take it.
 It’s important to get this win, try to get through this game unscathed and get ready for Sunday.”

 Trey Burke hit a half-court shot at the buzzer in the first quarter for a 33-19 Dallas lead, and Doncic converted a three-point play in the final seconds before the half for a 62-37 margin while holding Cleveland to 31% shooting before the break.